timhendriks93/blender-servo-animation-arduino/README.md

 }
 ```

 The [SwitchModeButton example](examples/SwitchModeButton) shows how to combine all mode methods to control an animation based on a single button.
-Make sure to also check out the other [examples](examples) to get started quickly.

 ## Defining a Show